Kaiten: Performance

 The Type 2 had several improvements over the Type 1.
-It could stay relatively reliably on course with no pilot input and could withstand depths twice as deep as those of the Type 1.
+It could stay on course with no pilot input somewhat reliably and could withstand depths twice as deep as those of the Type 1.

 Many problems were encountered in the design and engineering of the Type 2, mostly relating to the engine.
 In initial tests, water pressure caused deformation and seizing of the engine; although strengthening was added, the problem was never fully resolved.
 Once the engine was installed in a prototype Type 2, it was unable to reach the required power rating and this, along with the complexity of the manufacturing process of the Type 2 itself, led to the abandonment of the project.